Tom Cheney (baseball)

-Thomas Edgar Cheney (October 14, 1934 – November 1, 2001) was an American Major League Baseball player.
-Cheney, a right-handed pitcher from Morgan, Georgia, played for the St. Louis Cardinals, Pittsburgh Pirates and Washington Senators in a span of eight seasons from 1957 to 1966.
+Thomas Edgar Cheney (October 14, 1934 – November 1, 2001) was an American Major League Baseball (MLB) player.
+Cheney, a right-handed pitcher from Morgan, Georgia, played for the St. Louis Cardinals, Pittsburgh Pirates, and Washington Senators in a span of eight seasons from 1957 to 1966.

 Cheney is most notable for striking out the highest number of batters in a Major League Baseball game.
 He did so on September 12, 1962, when as a Senator, struck out 21 Baltimore Orioles in 16 innings en route to a 2–1 victory.